TechnoBro03/K-Nearest-Neighbors/README.md

 My implementation of KNN for my Intro to Artificial Intelligence class.

 We are given a set of training data, with 1469 items, and testing data, with 3429 items.
-Each point has 11 attributes and a class label.
+Each point has 11 attributes (or dimensions) and a class label.

 The general pseudocode is:
 - For each item X in testing data: